-This slide shows a photograph comparing the four species of gorillas: Mountain, Cross River, Western Lowland and Eastern Lowland.
+This slide shows a photograph comparing the four subspecies of gorillas: Mountain, Cross River, Western Lowland and Eastern Lowland.
 What do your students notice about traits they have in common?
 How are they different?
+Why do they think the Mountain Gorilla has thicker fur?